LambdAurora/LambDynamicLights/README.md

 Dynamic lights are present as an option in OptiFine or as a Forge mod (Dynamic Lights mod).

-Warning: this mod is not compatible with Sodium.
-Phosphor is compatible and recommended.
+[Sodium](https://github.com/jellysquid3/sodium-fabric) and [Phosphor](https://github.com/jellysquid3/phosphor-fabric) are compatible and recommended.

 ## Build